 What is Rhinoplasty?

-Rhinoplasty is literally defined as shaping of the nose.
-It is a plastic surgery procedure which can reshape the nose in a variety of ways.
-The overall size can be reduced or increased, a hump can be removed, the span of the nostrils can be narrowed, the tip or bridge of the nose can be reshaped, or the angle between the nose and upper lip can be changed.
-Some breathing problems can also be alleviated with rhinoplasty.
+Rhinoplasty is defined as the shaping of the nose.
+It is a plastic surgery procedure that can increase or reduce the overall size of the nose, remove humps, narrow the span of the nostrils, reshape the tip or bridge of the nose, or change the angle between the nose and upper lip.
+Some breathing problems can also be alleviated with this cosmetic surgery procedure.